Drop by to get help with your tablet, laptop or other device. Scott is here twice a week to offer hands-on help with your technology questions.

 Babies and Toddlers Rock

-Babies and Toddlers Rock, a music and pre-literacy program for children 0-24 months, is scheduled every first and third Monday morning of each month during the school year from 10 – 10:30.
+Babies and Toddlers Rock, a music and pre-literacy program for children 0-24 months, is scheduled every Monday morning of each month during the school year from 10 – 10:30.
 Free and open to all.
 Children and parents love this program.
 Join us and see why.